leminhtuan2015/Today-I-Learn/tech_blockchain/blockchain.md

   * Bitcoin Blockchain use **SHA-256** to hash it's data.

 #### Blockchain purposes
+* Blockchain = distributed transaction database

-* Open distributed ledger (ledger store transactions)
+* Blockchain = Open distributed ledger (ledger store transactions)
 * Peer - to - Peer (data **IS NOT** store at only thirst party it is stored on every node)
 * Records **transactions** between two parties and verifies it
 * Once a data (transaction) is verified in Blockchain, the data **CAN NOT (very difficul)** be altered (changed)